hamburger

 National governments have promoted and enhanced collaboration on technology creation and transfer since the UNFCCC was established.
 Through efforts like the UNFCCC, which offers a venue for funding, technological transfers, talks, international collaborations, etc., developing nations are helped in their fight against climate change.

 The UNFCCC is an important part of the Environment and Ecology segment of the UPSC Syllabus.
 It is also relevant to the Current Affairs section.
-You can download the UPSC Study Material and UPSC Previous Year’s Question Papers for practice for the IAS Exam.
+Candidates can download the UPSC Study Material and UPSC Previous Year’s Question Papers for practice for the IAS Exam.

-UNFCCC UPSC Question
+UNFCCC UPSC Questions

 UPSC Notes